About

 The historic heart of our Oxford Road campus is the backdrop to Universally Manchester Festival.

-Start your day at the Visitors’ Centre in the Old Quad to collect your map, or get advice from our friendly festival ambassadors.
+Start your day at one of our buildings to collect your festival guide and map (PDF), or get advice from our friendly festival ambassadors.

 GETTING HERE – AND AROUND